trachanh1609/shortcut-react-club/README.md

 ## How to read this repository

 This repository contains the react projects and assignments that we will create and work on during the live meeting sessions.
-We will compose the repository in multiple branches.

-The format is:

 **master branch**